justincbagley/piranha/bin/MAGNET-1.1.1/README.md

 Apart from input file conversion steps, the MAGNET pipeline works by calling five different scripts, in series, each designed to conduct a task whose output is processed in the next step of the pipeline.
 First, the ```gphocs2multiPhylip.sh``` shell script is used to extract loci from the input file and place each locus in a PHYLIP-formatted file with extension ".phy".
 Second, a shell script named ```MultiRAxMLPrepper.sh``` is used to place the .phy files into separate "run folders" and prepare them to be run in RAxML.
 Third, a script named ```RAxMLRunner.sh``` is called to run RAxML on the contents of each run folder.
 In a "clean-up" step, MAGNET moves all .phy files files remaining in the working directory to a new folder, "phylip\_files", which is created within the working directory.

 After running the MAGNET pipeline, the shell script ```getGeneTrees.sh``` automates post-processing of the gene trees output by RAxML, including organizing all inferred gene trees into a single "gene\_trees" folder in the working directory, and combining the individual 'best' gene trees resulting from each run into a single file named "besttrees.tre".
 Also, if bootstrap pseudoreplicates were performed and the bootstrap tree files are detected, then the ```getBootTrees.sh``` script conducts similar processing on the bootstrap trees for each loucus, which are collated, renamed, and given a list file containing the name of each file.
-Given the directory of bootstrap trees resulting from a MAGNET run ("bootstrap\_trees") can take up substantial disk space (>200 MB), users may wish to compress this directory to a zip file, for example using ```$ zip -r bootstrap_trees.zip bootstrap_trees/``` at the conclusion of a run.
+Given the directory of bootstrap trees resulting from a MAGNET run ("bootstrap\_trees") can take up substantial disk space (>200 MB), users may wish to compress this directory to a zip file, for example using `$ zip -r bootstrap_trees.zip bootstrap_trees/` at the conclusion of a run.

 A new feature of MAGNET (as of December 2018) is the --resume flag, a long option allowing the user to resume a previous MAGNET run in a working directory where MAGNET was previously run (specified to stdin as workingDir).

 ## USAGE

 Additional input file and usage information is available in the usage or help texts.
-To get regular usage info for MAGNET, type ```$ ./MAGNET.sh```, ```$ ./MAGNET.sh -h .```, or ```./MAGNET.sh -help``` while in the MAGNET directory.
-However, it is more useful (particularly when running for the first time) to get _verbose usage info_ for MAGNET, including detailed descriptions of each option; do this by typing ```$ ./MAGNET.sh -H .``` or ```./MAGNET.sh -Help``` (capital "H" flag) at the command line while in the MAGNET directory.
+To get regular usage info for MAGNET, type `$ ./MAGNET.sh`, `$ ./MAGNET.sh -h .`, or `./MAGNET.sh -help` while in the MAGNET directory.
+However, it is more useful (particularly when running for the first time) to get *verbose usage info* for MAGNET, including detailed descriptions of each option; do this by typing `$ ./MAGNET.sh -H .` or `./MAGNET.sh -Help` (capital `-H` flag) at the command line while in the MAGNET directory.
 The verbose usage text is as follows:

 ```sh
 $ piranha -f MAGNET --args='-H'